 The Mercator Forum for Migration and Democracy (MIDEM) asks how migration impacts democratic policies, institutions and cultures and, at the same time, is impacted by them.
 Forms, instruments and the political processing of migration in democratic societies are examined – in individual countries and in a comparative view of Europe.

-MIDEM is a research center of the Technische Universität Dresden in cooperation with the University of Duisburg-Essen, funded by Stiftung Mercator.
+MIDEM is a research center of the Technische Universität Dresden, funded by Stiftung Mercator.
 It is led by Prof. Dr. Hans Vorländer, TU Dresden.